Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Edit Item Colors

-To change the color of an item (Screen, Grid, Cursors, Inputs, or Outputs) click on its button here first.
+To change the color of an item (Screen, Grid, Cursors, Left In, Right In, Left Out, or Right Out) click on its button here first.
 The colored square to the left of each button shows the current color.
 Then either adjust the Red, Green, Blue controls to change it, or click Palette to get the standard Windows Color selection dialog.

 Normally, you will probably want to use the ColorNum command to set colors directly, without first selecting an item and then giving separate commands to set Red, Green, and Blue.
 For example, ColorNum#L=h00FF00 sets Left Input to pure green.
 The value given may be a constant (as here) or a variable or expression.
 Values will be limited to 24 bits (0xFFFFFF or 16777215).